- Travel Info

 Oman is hollowed out with incredible natural underground playgrounds, including the second largest underground chamber in the world, called Majlis Al Jinn, or ‘spirits’ meeting place’.
 Although currently shut indefinitely to the public for redevelopment, there are plenty of others that are suitable for beginners and experienced spelunkers.

 Al Hoota Cave, located near Jabal Shams mountain near the northeastern town of Al Hamra, is the only cave that has daily organized tours that are suitable for all adults and older children (book in advance).
 Al Hoota is a two million-year-old complex comprising two lakes (one an impressive 800m long) and a series of huge underground caverns.
-Oman’s underground world teems with life, and you will be sharing the depths with more than 100 species of animals including bats, hunter spiders, and water beetles, as well as a rare type of blind fish called Garra borreliae.
-The 45-minute tour whisks you around 10% of the 4.5km long cavern, long enough for you to get a sense of the majesty hidden below your feet.
+Oman’s underground world teems with life, and you will be sharing the depths with more than 100 species of animals including bats, hunter spiders, and water beetles, as well as a rare type of blind fish called.
+The 45-minute tour whisks you around 10% of the 4.5km below your feet.

 For a more relaxed experience, Ettein Cave, around 10km from Salalah, is made up of two enormous chambers and is the largest and most well-known cave in the southern region of Oman.
-The entrance is an easy walk halfway up a hillside off the main Salalah-Ettein road; take a picnic and enjoy the lush green scenery.
-Anyone who is relatively fit should be able to attempt this one, and once inside the gigantic cave expect to see the colossal stalagmites — watch out for the odd creepy crawly!
+The entrance is an easy walk halfway up a hillside off the main Salalah-Ettein road.
+Anyone who is relatively fit should be able to attempt this one, and once inside the gigantic cave expect to see the colossal stalagmites.

 Food in Oman is mainly a question of eating to live, rather than living to eat.
 The country’s culinary traditions offer an interesting blend of Arabian and Indian influences, although the stuff served up in most local cafés and restaurants generally consists of a predictable selection of shwarmas and biryanis, with maybe a few other Middle Eastern meze and grills or Indian curries.
 Honorable exceptions exist, of course, but outside Muscat, good places to eat are few and far between.